D-Shestak/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

     return True
 ```

 The user can store a wallet in the table.
 It is added with the first successful purchase.
 The `v_wallet` function checks if the user has an associated wallet.
-If there is, then returns it.
-If not, then adds.
+If so, it returns it.
+If not, it adds.

 ```python
 def v_wallet(user_id, wallet):